 Not only does education hold the power to transform the world, its potential in opening a world of opportunities for an individual can’t be doubted either.
 It is, thus, regrettable that higher education is fast becoming a privilege that many are unable to afford.
 The rising cost of higher education robs many a bright student from realizing their potential.
+Financial reliance on education loan, scholarships and grants is a gripping concern for many.

 Without external financial support, higher education can be beyond reach for a large section of the population.
 Thankfully, however, there are several options through which a student can receive external funding for their education.